 So if you already have friends or know of people teaching overseas – reach out and start networking.
 It’s a great way to avoid scams and find an agent and a school that is not going to screw you over.

-Don’t Pay ANYONE Money To Get You A Teaching Job Abroad
+Don’t Pay ANYONE Money To Get You A Job Teaching English in Thailand

 Before signing with an agent, do your research.